 6.6.4 A register of dispatch staff, who are not also licensed drivers, which includes their full name, address, date of birth and National Insurance number, shall be maintained and made available to an authorised officer of the Council on request.

-This is a new requirement introduced by the Statutory Standards.
+Rationale - These are new requirements introduced by the Statutory Standards.